mecha-cms/x.user/README.md

 ### 2.0.0

  - [ ] Updated for Mecha 3.0.0.
+ - [x] Added `choke` option to throttle user requests to the log-in/out page.
  - [x] Allowed integer value for `Is::user()` to check if current user has a specific status (#2)

 ### 1.13.0